-True differential builds.
+True differential builds with normally closed solenoids.
 This includes single (DPx) and standard differential dual range (DDR) units.
 Dual range units will have two CAL and REF ports, one for each group of pressure ranges (L for channels 1-8, H for channels 9-16).
 The valve operates the same, however the CAL/REF ports are only common to the label group of channels.